 Blood glucose levels were measured from the fresh blood samples collected from the tail vein of fasting rats by pricking.
-Glucose levels were determined using blood glucose meter (GlucoDr.
-Auto ®) that uses test strips to assess a glucose oxido-reductase mediated dye reaction, in accordance with the manufacturer's instructions.
+Glucose levels were determined using a blood glucose meter (GlucoDr.
+Auto ®) that uses test strips to assess a glucose oxidoreductase -mediated dye reaction, under the manufacturer's instructions.